 The aim is to bridge structural and cultural differences between aid organizations, business and innovation through new ways of working.
 The roles and responsibilities of these parties must be clarified.
 Their cooperation- and business models should also be clarified and for optimal long term operations be linked to regular practices.
 Therefore a major focus is collaboration – labeled “Partnership” in Sustainable Development Goal 17 in Agenda 2030”.

 The mission is to develop an active and cross-sectoral collaboration and knowledge forum in order to create synergies between partners from different parts of society by offering:

-- Ongoing offers of various so-called collaboration services
+• Ongoing offers for various so-called collaboration services